A safe sleep, for every sleep

 - Don’t leave me in the car seat when I am not travelling

 - Don’t let me sleep in a nest, chair, buggy, swing or beanbag.

 Our new resource is a guide which emphasises the importance of keeping baby’s airways clear at all times to address preventable sleep accidents.

 It also highlights that many of the safe sleep practices are underpinned by the simple message of “Keep baby’s airways clear”.

 The resource comes with a small bendable tube attached which replicates a baby’s airway and can be used as a visual demonstration aid when discussing Safe Sleep with others.

 We are so pleased to be involved with Children in Scotland’s Learning Week so we can reach a wide audience of families and professionals.

-If you would like your own free education session about Safe Sleep, these can be booked on our website (click here to visit the website) alongside lots of useful online resources.
+If you would like your own free education session about Safe Sleep, these can be booked on our website (click here to visit) alongside lots of useful online resources.